RAbraham/mercylog_tutorial/README.md

 ]

 ```
 If you notice, the rule for `paternal_grandfather` and `maternal_grandmother` are very similar.
 I could perhaps encapsulate that into a function.
-I'll use the word `transitive` though I believe it is wrong in this case but I don't know what to call this.
+I'll use the word `transitive` though I believe it is incorrect to use it.. but I don't know what to call this for now.
 Rewriting the above code:
 ```python

 def transitive(head, clause):